-The three courses in this section focus on teaching you statistics and basic data analysis through the most common spreadsheet software, Microsoft Excel.
+The three courses in this section teach you statistics and fundamental data analysis through the most common spreadsheet software, Microsoft Excel.

 Course #1: Data Analysis Excel for Beginners: Statistical Data Analysis

-Most likely, you will also want to learn Microsoft Excel as it is a common and versatile tool for performing simple analysis with your trading data.
+You will most likely want to learn Microsoft Excel as it is a common and versatile tool for performing simple analysis with your trading data.

-For a complete beginner in both statistics and Excel, this course is perfect.
+This course is perfect for a complete beginner in statistics and Excel.
 It kills two birds with one stone by teaching basic statistics with Excel.